 I love pulp and exploitation, I like car chases and gunplay, but I also love depth and themes that resound with viewers at the core of their being.
 I like dialogue that crackles and has weight behind the words.
 I love scenes that twist and turn as characters vie for power or fall for each other.

 2012 was the year I started writing and it’s been a hell of a ride.
-I’ve cut my teeth writing shoestring budget short scripts and giving them away to up-and-coming filmmakers.
+Following one of my first scripts being featured by Amazon Studios, I’ve been cutting my teeth writing shoestring budget short scripts and giving them away to up-and-coming filmmakers.
 Now I’m here for the independents and timing couldn’t be better.
-We need a goddamn uprising right now and I need to be a part of it.
+We need a goddamn uprising and I'm helping drive it with a recent feature script option in Vancouver.

 I write what I call nextploitation; hard-hitting, in your face content with a nod to the past and one eye on the future.
 I’m talking progressive values mixed with nostalgic hedonism.
 My twist?
 I write female characters, often as leads, that don’t suck.
 I do this because I care deeply about my characters being the real deal.